-A diagnostic musculoskeletal ultrasound is used to obtain images of superficial structures such as tendons, ligaments and joints.
-A musculoskeletal ultrasound can diagnose tears of ligaments and tendons as well as sprains.
+A diagnostic musculoskeletal ultrasound or msk ultrasound is used to obtain images of superficial structures such as tendons, ligaments and joints.
+A musculoskeletal sonography or musculoskeletal ultrasound can diagnose tears of ligaments and tendons as well as sprains.
 Ultrasound of the musculoskeletal structures is a safe and does not expose patients to radiation exposure.

 Indications for Musculoskeletal Ultrasound: